rakus/quick_change_directory/README.md

 The file `qc-index.list` is processed using the script `qc-build-index.sh`.

+**Update Performance**

+My home directory contains ~100000 directories and my HD is a SSD.
+I have two indexes defined (see file qc-index.list).

+After dropping the file caches the first update takes about 19 seconds.
+Subsequent updates are much faster, they take about 2.5 seconds.

+BTW: Due to ignored dirs (like .git, .metadata, ...) only half of the existing directories are stored in the indexes.

 ### Manual Index

 The manual index is stored in the file `~/.qc/index.dstore`.
 It is used by qc